How does your architecture ensure high performance and reliability?

 How do I increase the number of CPUs available to the agent?

-By default the agent is configured to scale proportionally based on the number of available CPUs on a system (see above).
+By default the agent is configured to scale proportionally based on the number of available CPUs on a system.
+Refer to the section on how much CPU Signal Sciences consumes for details).
 This is typically a reasonable number, but cases of extremely high throughput can lead to resource contention, which manifests as higher latency and increased memory utilization with a slightly elevated decision time.

-To change the number of cores available to the agent, edit the agent configuration file (typically
+You can configure the number of cores available to the agent by setting the

 What’s the difference between the “Host CPU” and “Agent CPU” metrics?